pfillima/fa18-516-06/paper/paper.md

 ## Abstract

-This chapter focuses on an overview of the many data services within the Microsoft Azure cloud.
+This chapter focuses on an overview of the many data services highlights within the Microsoft Azure cloud.
 We detail the different relational and non-relational NoSQL databases as well as the many data analytics services.

 ## Database Products